 The data quality for climate calculations in Scope 1 and 2 is generally high.
 For example, vehicle calculations in Scope 1 consider the type of fuel used and the country where the fuel was purchased.
-Energy calculations in Scope 2 take into account energy certificates and the energy mix of the different countries.
+Energy calculations in Scope 2 consider energy certificates and the energy mix of the different countries.